danyelo73/joinhere-group/README.txt

 A project by celebcare.media · powered by web3.li
 Made with 🍕 by Danyelo Dolce

+🔧 Customize JoinHere
+––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

+JoinHere is an offline, remixable starter pack.
+Feel free to adapt it — but please don’t pretend you invented it.

+You may change:

+The logo (just replace the image file, keep the name) The first group (in register.html)
+The default friend (also in register.html)
+The email rotation (in index.html)
+The random page list (in index.html)
+The site title and footer (in index.html, register.html, and the 6 form pages) You don’t need to update every single profile manually — just edit the main templates above, then use the register form to generate new versions.

+You don’t need permission —
+but if you believe in the vision, we’d love for you to build with us, not next to us.
+📧 hello@joinhere.group

+✅ Do:
+Remix and adapt freely
+Credit the origin in a way that feels right to you:
+→ joinhere.group (the platform)
+→ or Danyelo Dolce (the creator)
+Help others build a better internet
+🚫 Don’t:
+Sell it without adding value
+Remove all references and claim it’s yours

 CHANGELOG – JoinHere Starter Pack
 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––